Issues

 Legislative Priorities

 Below are just some of the primary issues I believe are incredibly important for Oklahoma that need to be addressed at the state level.
 We've made a lot of improvements since I joined the legislature in 2016, but there are a lot of things that remain.
 I've outlined many of them below, along with outstanding concerns I strongly feel still need to be addressed with committed, experienced leadership and a passion for working collaboratively with fellow legislators and agencies, as well as you, constituents, and community partners.
-Let me know if you think there is something I've missed that needs addressing.

 Public Education